khuzamajutt/khuzamajutt/README.md

-- 👋 Hi, I’m @khuzamajutt
+- 👋 Hi, I’m khuzama jutt
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning properly Angular

 <!---
 khuzamajutt/khuzamajutt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.